 Dianthus Star Fire Star

-Details6-8" tall x 6-8" wide (cutting propagated).
-This everblooming English bred Garden Pink has fragrant pure red flowers and a compact mound of blue-green foliage.
-'Fire Star' is also very heat tolerant and widely plantable all across the U.S.
+DetailsDianthus Star Fire Star is an everblooming English bred Garden Pink that has fragrant pure red flowers and a compact mound of blue-green foliage.
+'Fire Star' is also very heat tolerant and widely plantable all across the U.S.6-8" tall x 6-8" wide, cutting propagated.

 |Zones||5, 6, 7, 8|